Areefkk/Engineering-120/README.md

 - * & - : bullet point

 ### Mermaid
+Mermaid is a JavaScript based diagramming and charting tool that uses Markdown-inspired text definitions and a renderer to create and modify complex diagrams.
+The main purpose of Mermaid is to help documentation catch up with development.
 ### Shells and Scripting
 #### Command list
 - Get Help- Displays information about Windows powershell